wxu233/project_manager/README.md

 Firebase settings need to be populated in */src/components/firebase.js*

-Currenly deploed version can be accessed at: [here](https://project-manager-dev-b2c9d.web.app/)
+Currenly deployed version can be accessed at: [here](https://project-manager-dev-b2c9d.web.app/)